ahmadswalih/Todoapp-with-context/README.md

   </a>
 </p>

-> This is a Todo application where user can add and mark as complete their tods
+> This is a Todo application where user can add and delete(mark as delete) their todos.
+The applicaiton is designed using ReactJs .
+The main goal with the application is to get familiarize with context api.

+### Features

+ - Uses Context Api
+ - Designed using Boostrap/reactstrap
+ - Uses React Icons

 ### 🏠 [Homepage](src/App.js)